kaylajanos/STT4870/Git/GitOne.md

 ## Local Repositories

 Once you have your remote repository created on GitHub, you will need to create a local copy of the remote repository on your computer so that you can make changes locally.
+It is possible to set up a local repository using the command line or using GUI (drop, drag, etc.) commands.
+We will start by first looking at typed command then looking at a GUI interface for Git.

 Open either a Terminal (Mac) or Git Bash (Windows).
 Create a directory on your computer where you will store your copy of the GitHub (remote) repository.